jina-ai/docs/chapters/logging.rst

     </match>

-This is the default configuration, that works well together with the configuration provided in ``logging.fluentd.yml``, which controls the tags assigned to the different type of logs, as well as the host and port where the handler will send the logs.
-By default it expects a fluentd daemon to run in every local and remote Pea (this is the most scalable configuration)
+This is the default configuration, that works well together with the configuration provided in ``logging.fluentd.yml``.
+It controls the tags assigned to the different type of logs, as well as the host and port where the handler will send the logs.
+By default it expects a fluentd daemon to run in every local and remote Pea (this is the most scalable configuration).

 .. highlight:: yaml
 .. code-block:: yaml

-    # this configuration describes where is the fluentD daemon running and waiting for logs to be emitted.
-    # FluentD then will have its own configuration to forward the messages according to its own syntax
-    # prefix will help fluentD filter data.
-This will be prepended for FluentD to easily filter incoming messages
     tag: jina
     profile-tag: jina-profile
     host: 0.0.0.0